Crediton Lease Extension - Your Legal Fees Calculator

 Sample questions relating to Crediton Lease Extensions

-We know that others in the same building previously had a lease extension, and the freeholder seemed amenable.
-Therefore is seems worth taking risk of not having formal survey and base the initial offer on previous prices .
+We know that others in the same block had already had a lease extension, and the freeholder was amenable.
+It therefore appears worth taking risk of not having formal valuation and base the initial offer on on the prices by others .
 This would save on double valuation fees.
 Is this advisable?

 I am currently negotiating a lease extension for my flat in Crediton as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?